 To build any business, initially, you need some capital.
 For this, you can either invest personally or look for external options.
 A business loan is a popular way to go about it.
 If you have a solid business plan, it can be quite simple to apply for a loan.
 You can also consider getting independent investors on board.
-To sort out your finances, it is important to have a clear-cut vision of your brand.
-Present this for loan approval, investors, or implement the same with your own capital if you have a big budget.

 5. Acquire Mandatory Licenses for Business